House & Apartment

 - Within the allowed time.

-A tenant can ask the landlord to accept a payment plan even if the notice requires full payment.
-The landlord is not required to agree if the notice includes the full payment language above.
+Tenants can ask the landlord to accept a payment plan for overdue rent or other charges, even if a written eviction notice requires full payment.
+The landlord is not required to agree to a payment plan.

 - The amount due, itemized by month and type of charge,